gabrielelana/byte-units/README.md

 // You can specify a separator between then number and the units echo ByteUnits\bytes(1322000)->format('MB', ' '); // outputs 1.32 MB echo ByteUnits\bytes(1322000)->format('MB', '/'); // outputs 1.32/MB

+// If you don't want to format but get the number of bytes
+// NOTE: The output is a string to ensure that there's no overflow echo ByteUnits\bytes(1322000)->numberOfBytes(); // outputs 1322000
 ```

 ### Compare